jewettaij/visfd/doc/doc_filter_mrc.md

 ```

 Note: The computation time will be roughly proportional to the image size
-      and the "-planar-best" argument (which ranges from 0 to 1).
+      *as well as* the "-planar-best" argument (which ranges from 0 to 1).
       Try this on a small image first.
 (See example 3 below)

 ### Example 2